 In category: Careers in Academia

 Students may register for credit via Axess or apply to audit.
-All Stanford affiliates who plan to go on the academic job market within the next 2 years are welcome to apply to audit.
+All Stanford postdocs and other affiliates who plan to go on the academic job market within the next 2 years are welcome to apply to audit.
 Please use the link below to register to audit.

 How will you prepare yourself to obtain a great faculty job - and to thrive as a professor once you begin your career?

 The Preparing for Faculty Careers course (Spring Q) is designed for advanced doctoral students and postdoctoral scholars from any discipline who are considering a faculty career.

 By participating fully in this quarter-long course, you will:

 - determine how your values, skills, and goals align with a faculty career

 - explore different types of faculty roles and different institutional contexts

 - discuss how to identify and apply for appropriate faculty positions

 - develop a plan to thrive once you land a faculty position